ElvisYong/rust-axum-scaffold/README.md

 # rust-axum-scaffold

 Rust implementation demo app showcasing the use of Axum web framework for scaffold usage of backend apis built with Axum.

 This project is heavily inspired by current realworld axum projects made by [launchbadge](https://github.com/launchbadge/realworld-axum-sqlx/tree/main) and [JoeyMckenzie](https://github.com/JoeyMckenzie/realworld-rust-axum-sqlx).

 ## What is included in this project

 1. Axum server setup
 2. [AWS DynamoDB](https://crates.io/crates/aws-sdk-dynamodb)
 3. Openapi json generation with [Utoipa](https://crates.io/crates/utoipa)
 4. Swagger-ui documentation page generated with [Utoipa-swagger](https://crates.io/crates/utoipa-swagger-ui)
-5. Generated json should comply to be able to use [Postman Generator Contract Test - OAS3](https://www.postman.com/postman/workspace/contract-test-generator/documentation/18354885-613f65f2-19a6-4f9f-9d8a-fe36a703ff5c) for ease of testing.
+5. Github Actions to run tests using [Schemathesis](https://github.com/schemathesis/schemathesis)

 ## Project Structure

 This project follows the controller service repository pattern approach to building backend apis

 - `controllers`
   - API entrypoints with `server.rs` holding all the routers together
   - Controllers are to hold their individual routers that will then be nested together in `server.rs`